Arthur Jones-Nevill

+Interiors of Tracton House at 40 St. Stephen's Green, the home of Arthur Jones-Nevill.

 Arthur Jones-Nevill (c.
 1712 – 24 September 1771) was an Irish politician.
 He served as Surveyor General of Ireland from 1743, and later as a Member of the Parliament of Ireland, although he lost both positions following allegations of maladministration and peculation.
 He later returned to Parliament, serving until his death.

 Born Arthur Jones, he was the son of Colonel Edward Jones of Wexford and Mary, daughter of Richard Nevill of Furness, County Kildare.

+He entered Trinity College Dublin in 1729, graduating with a Bachelor of Arts in 1733.

 As Nevill's only grandson, he adopted the surname Nevill before succeeding to that family's property in 1750.
 In November 1742 he married Elinor, daughter of Rear Admiral Christopher Parker and sister of Admiral Sir Peter Parker.
 By 1742 he was a member of the Dublin Society for improving Husbandry, Manufactures and other Useful Arts and Sciences.

 In 1743 Jones-Nevill purchased the office of Surveyor General of Ireland for £3,300 from the previous Surveyor, Arthur Dobbs.
 He was appointed by letters patent of 15 June 1743, issued by Lionel Sackville, 1st Duke of Dorset, Lord Lieutenant of Ireland.
+As surveyor general, Edward McParland suggests that Jones-Nevill was more of a professional architect than his predecessor, Arthur Dobbs.

 During his time in office he drew plans for barracks at Charles Fort and for the Bedford Tower range at Dublin Castle.
 In 1751, Jones-Nevill entered the Irish House of Commons as MP for County Wexford.